aforensics/HiddenVM/README.md

 ### Known limitations:

-- Currently, during HiddenVM's launch process doing some things in Tails can irrecoverably crash your Tails session.
-The main thing to know about is deleting or creating files in the 'Files' (Nautilius) application.
-(You can still open and work on files including saving them from other applications or use Tails' Tor Browser.)
-This problem is caused by our complicated process of installing VirtualBox in Tails which temporarily upgrades and then restores the original versions of certain dependencies used by Nautilus.
+- Currently, during HiddenVM's launch process doing some things in Tails might irrecoverably crash your Tails session.
+It's currently unpredictable and not very known what actions could do it, and please report if you notice anything.
+We have previously noticed that deleting or creating files in the 'Files' (Nautilius) application would cause a crash, but that might no longer be the case.
+This problem is caused by our complicated process of installing VirtualBox in Tails, which temporarily upgrades and then restores the original versions of certain dependencies used by Nautilus.
 Once HiddenVM has finished its thing you can do all activities in Tails once more.
 We hope we can remove this limitation in a future HVM redesign.

 ### 'Extras' and 'Dotfiles' feature